 WELCOME!
-You have reached the website for Joshua Newman, licensed psychotherapist and author of The Power of Therapy: How to Navigate Change, Transform Trauma, and Make Sense of Your Mental Health Care.
-On my site, you can find information about the full range of psychological services that I provide.
-You can also learn about the differences among the various types of mental health providers; this can take some of the guess work out of choosing a therapist.
+You have reached the website for Joshua Newman, licensed, professional, clinical counselor and author of The Power of Therapy: How to Navigate Change, Transform Trauma, and Make Sense of Your Mental Health Care.
+On my site you will find information about my professional background and about the services that I provide.
+You can also learn how to sort out the differences among the various types of mental health licenses (counselors, social workers, psychologists, psychiatrists, etc).
+This can take some of the guess work out of choosing a therapist.
 I have been in private practice since 2005 and I have worked in the mental health field for over 20 years.
-It is an honor and a pleasure to serve the people of New Mexico.
+It is an honor to serve the people of New Mexico.
 I look forward to your call.

-My philosophy of treatment can be best be described as East-West, client-centered, and holistic.
+COUNSELING STYLE: The foundation of an effective and satisfying counseling experience is a balanced, working relationship between counselor and client.
+This is achieved through skillful communication, empathy, and respect.
+My counseling style is both supportive and confrontational.
+In my experience, people benefit from being validated and being challenged.
+I always seek to understand where my clients are coming from and what they hope to gain from therapy.
+As a result, my treatment plans are culturally sensitive, and highly individualized to address the needs of each person I serve.
+TREATMENT PHILOSOPHY: My philosophy of treatment can be best be described as East-West, client-centered, and holistic.
 I am trained in current, evidenced-based practices of western psychology as well as time-honored, contemplative practices of eastern philosophy.
 I bring over twenty years of mindfulness meditation practice to my work as a therapist.
 As I work, I consider the whole person - mind, body, and spirituality - and that point of view guides my treatment decisions.
-Ultimately, I aim to be in tune with what works best for each individual client, recognizing that there is not a one size fits all approach for each person or family.
+Ultimately, I aim to be in tune with what works best for each individual client, recognizing that there is not a one size fits all approach to life's problems.
 And finally, I believe in the importance of collaboration with other healthcare professionals.